nopnop/homy/README.md

 # Features

-  - Editable color scheme
+  - Create and edit bookmark from any page.
+  - Edit the background colors (with transparency effect)
+  - Organize bookmark using drag and drop.
-  - Automatic synchronisation
+  - Automatic synchronisation using Chrome Sync
-  - Configuration: Import & export to JSON
+  - Configuration: Import & export to JSON of bookmark and configurations

 # Installation